 1. Best overall (Amazon Basics 8-Sheet Micro-Cut Shredder)

 8-sheet micro-cut capacity, P-4 security level, auto start/stop, handles credit cards and staples, 5.5-gallon bin with window, thermal protection.
 Compact footprint fits under a desk or in a closet.
-Best value micro-cut shredder for regular home office use — handles monthly shredding sessions without overheating issues at this scale.
+Best value micro-cut shredder for regular home office use — handles monthly shredding sessions without overheating at this scale.

 2. Best high-volume (Amazon Basics 15-Sheet Cross-Cut Shredder)